 - Geologic modeling of slope materials

-Different considerations must be made based upon your property.
+Different considerations must be made based upon your property and parcel of land.

 For example, a feasibility study for a hillside property should consider potentially destructive slope stability problems related to landslides, debris flows, soil settlement, erosion, slope creep, and rock falls.

 A feasibility study for an area with a high rate of seismicity should include deterministic and probabilistic seismic hazard analyses to assess potential earthquake magnitudes and ground accelerations to provide seismic recommendations to the construction project design team.

 Hydrogeological conditions may significantly impact your proposed facility plans.

 An investigation to evaluate hydrogeological conditions and the movement of groundwater through soil media at your site will help to determine constructibility given your specific groundwater conditions, monitoring results, and other needs.

 Hydrogeological studies identify groundwater conditions for the following:

 - Assessment of hazards related to slope stability and liquefaction potential